Politically Exposed Persons

 The RBI mandates that banks perform additional due diligence on the identity of PEPs.
 Any significant change in transaction amount or pattern could trigger further investigation by regulatory authorities.
 The PEP KYC process is more rigorous and requires additional documentation.

-Different PEPs pose varying levels of risk, depending on factors such as geographic location, industry or sector, position, and level of influence or authority.
+Different types of PEPs pose varying levels of risk, depending on factors such as geographic location, industry or sector, position, and level of influence or authority.
 Financial institutions must strengthen their anti-money laundering and counter-terrorist financing measures against PEPs once identified.
 Enhanced due diligence must be performed to safeguard institutional interests.

 PEP Lists in India